 Annual deadline for the receipt of complete applications: December 1.

 The history graduate program at Penn State is not comprehensive.
-We admit students to pursue PhDs in four primary fields of study:
+We admit students to pursue PhDs in five primary fields of study:

 - United States (19th and 20th centuries)